 And, if your e-commerce business accepts less than 1M Mastercard or Visa card payments per year, then you can self-assess your compliance rather than hiring a PCI Qualified Security Assessor (QSA) or investing in PCI Internal Security Assessor (ISA) certification for one of your own team, to complete your compliance validation.

-Even though it does not itself receive the account data, your online environment is in scope for PCI DSS because of its potential to impact how that account data is transmitted.
+Even when it does not itself receive the account data, your online environment is in scope for PCI DSS because of its potential to impact how that account data is transmitted.

-If all elements of the payment page are sent from PayPal or any other PCI DSS-compliant third-party service provider (TPSP), then you can validate your merchant compliance using the Self-Assessment Questionnaire (SAQ) A.
+If all elements of the payment page are sent from PayPal or any other PCI DSS-compliant third-party service provider (TPSP) to your customer’s browser, then you can validate your merchant compliance using the Self-Assessment Questionnaire (SAQ) A.

 The key here is the phrase “all elements”.
 The payment page is the web-based user interface, displayed in the consumer browser, that shows the fields or elements the consumer enters their payment card account data into.
 SAQ A requires that all elements of that payment page originate only and directly from a PCI DSS compliant TPSP or payment processor.